Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks: Results

 As shown, in both polarization modes, the network outputs follow the overall trend of the last section, i.e. for $EE$, the estimated amplitudes are in general similar than the input ones, mainly due to the high SNR at 11 GHz in most of the regions for this mode.
 However, as in the last section, Region 6 remains the one with the higher discrepancies with respect to the input one, because the low SNR of this sky region.
 For $BB$, there are more estimates that present strong biases, especially regions with low SNR as R2, R6 and R9.

 In summary, the neural network exhibits also for this quantity relatively robust performance in recovering the amplitude of polarized synchrotron emission in both $E$ and $B$-mode components, but the SNR of the simulated instrument as well as the sky signal in some sky regions make it difficult some estimations, especially for $BB$.
-As for the synchrotron index estimation, the accuracy of this estimation would likely improve with the addition of training data with higher quality which consider all the possible physical properties of polarized synchrotron emission.
+As for the synchrotron index estimation, the accuracy of this estimation would likely improve with the addition of training data with higher sensitivity.
 This will be evaluated in a future work.

 Finally, Figure \ref{Fig:Simulations_r_ByRegion} shows the comparison between the synchrotron $BB$ and $EE$ amplitude ratio in the input simulations (in blue) with respect to the ratio from the outputs of the neural network (in red).
 Their absolute difference is shown in the bottom subpanel in black for each sky region.
 The errorbars for each estimation show the 1$\sigma$ uncertainty by propagating the errors from the 100 simulations using